-The origins of hummus goes as far back as 13th century Egypt, and there have actually been debates about whether it originated in the Middle East, Greece, Israel, or even India, with all four countries wanting to get credit.
+The origins of hummus go as far back as 13th century Egypt.
+There have actually been debates about whether it originated in the Middle East, Greece, Israel, or even India, with all four countries wanting to get credit.

 On a “typical diet” (i.e. non-keto), hummus is typically considered healthy because it’s high in fiber, antioxidants, and protein.

 It is a strong source of plant-based protein, and therefore a great food source for vegetarians and vegans who need protein from non-animal sources.

 Hummus has also been known to contain a few key ingredients that have been proven to reduce inflammation, such as virgin olive oil and sesame seeds .